Prognathodon: Species

 A large number of species have been assigned to Prognathodon, though the genus is widely considered to be paraphyletic.
 The incomplete nature of Prognathodon specimens has resulted in an incomplete understanding of the systematics of the genus as a whole, including both the alpha-level diversity and generic characteristics.
 Furthermore, the extreme rarity of early to middle Campanian specimens of Prognathodon has obscured the early part of its evolutionary history.

 The question of what constitutes Prognathodon is yet to be thoroughly examined.
 Lindgren (2005) pointed out that robust and conical tooth crowns with blunt, serrated carinae and smooth enamel are routinely assigned to the genus, despite the generic type species, P. solvayi deviating from that description since it exhibits markedly labio-lingually compressed and gently facetted marginal teeth.

 Species seen as valid and within Prognathodon, as recovered by Simões et al. (2017), are listed below.
 Notably, the exclusion of the six controversial species significantly shortens both the temporal and geographical range of the genus, limiting it to Europe and the Middle East and removing any occurrence before the Late Campanian.
+A confirmed North American occurrence of Prognathodon sensu stricto, most likely P. solvayi, was described in 2024.